fuzzblob/YoAudio/README.md

 ### Dependencies <a name="dependencies"></a>

 - Simple DirectMedia Layer [SDL version 2.0.7 (stable)](http://libsdl.org/download-2.0.php)
+- (sdplog)[https://github.com/gabime/spdlog] (as a (git submodule)[https://git-scm.com/book/en/v2/Git-Tools-Submodules])

 ### Build Instructions <a name="build"></a>

 The following requirements need to be met to be able to build this project:

 - SDL 2.0+ Development Libraries
+- spdlog needs to be present in your project (either by using a submodule compatible client or by cloning it to "dependencies\spdlog")

 ### Windows